-The start of the Food Bank was in 1989 when it was acknowledged that the state and federal governments were not providing all of the necessary help needed in the Laredo and that millions of pounds of edible foods, which could be used to feed the hungry, were being thrown into the landfill every year.
-In December 1989 the doors to the Laredo Webb County Food Bank first opened with one mission in mind, to help end hunger, here at home.
+The start of the Food Bank was in 1989 when it was acknowledged that the state and federal governments were not providing all of the necessary help needed in the Laredo and that millions of pounds of edible foods, and which could be used to feed the hungry, were being thrown into the landfill every year.
+In December 1989 the doors to the Laredo Webb County Food Bank first opened with one mission in mind: to help end hunger here at home.

 Past Executive Directors:

 (Photo clippings - Laredo Morning Times 1996 & 1997)